 Heading to your college classes soon?

-With so many different brands, sizes, colors and prices to choose from, it can get pretty overwhelming.
+With so many different brands, sizes, colors and prices to choose from, choosing a great backpack can get pretty overwhelming.

-Lucky for you, we have gone ahead and combed through many of the bags available for sale and we have come up with our top picks of backpacks for college men!
+Lucky for you, we have gone ahead and combed through many of the bags available for sale to find some excellent, modern backpacks for college.

 Don’t want to read all the reviews?
-Check out my top pick, the Fjallraven Kanken Laptop Backpack, on Amazon by clicking here.
+Check out my top pick for the best college student backpack, the Timbuk2 Authority backpack, on Amazon.

-If you’ll be heading off to classes soon, or you are looking to replace your existing bag, you should check out these amazing backpacks that we found.
+If you’ll be heading off to classes soon, or you are looking to replace your existing bag, here’s the best backpacks for college that we found.

 With numerous organizational pockets, a sleek modern look, and a super comfortable carry, this is a great choice for high school, college, internships, and even your first job out of school.